timrossinfo/timrossinfo.github.com/source/about-me/index.markdown

 ---
 layout: page
 title: "About Me"
-date: 2017-01-05 17:50
 comments: false
 sharing: false
 footer: true
 ---
 <img src="/images/tim_profile.jpg" width="240", height="240" style="float:right;margin-left:20px;">
-I'm a software developer with more than 12 years experience (has it really been that long!?).
+I'm a software developer with more than 15 years of experience developing web and mobile applications.

 I taught myself programming on the Commodore 64 when I was 9 years old and created my first web site at 16.
 In 1998 I went to the University of Canterbury to study Computer Science.
 However, my passion for web design led me to take a short-cut into the industry by completing the first web technology course at the National College of Design and Technology.
 In 2000 I got my first job as a web developer.